dcieslak19973/hyperzoekt/README.md

 ```

 4. **Adding repositories:**
-Use the Admin UI at http://localhost:7878 to add repositories for indexing.
+Use the Admin UI at http://localhost:7878 to add repositories for indexing, or the new Web UI at http://localhost:7879 for enhanced browsing.

 5. **Stop services:**
 ```bash